Police officer hit by motorcycle

 A police officer was injured when he was hit by a motorcycle he was trying to stop.

-He was trying to apprehend three motorcyclists in the High Street area of Aldeburgh, Suffolk at about 16:00 BST on Monday.
+He was trying to apprehend three motorcyclists in the High Street area of Aldeburgh, Suffolk, at about 16:00 BST on Monday.

 The officer was taken to hospital with an injury to his leg, which police described as not life-threatening.